 Making course readings available electronically is crucial for both students and faculty now that we've moved to a distance learning model.
 Many students may not have been able to purchase their required textbooks and now that the library is closed the print copies, if placed on reserve in the library, are no longer available.
 You may scan pages from your personal copy of the textbook (see information on scanner apps below) and either put them on eReserve through our library webpage, share them through Dropbox or upload them onto Blackboard.

 Another option is to see if our library has an electronic version of the assigned textbook by searching in OneSearch.
-In addition, to OneSearch, John Jay students and faculty now have free access to many electronic textbooks.
-Please see the Free Digital Textbooks and COVID-19 resources tabs in this library guide.
+In addition to OneSearch, there are many quality free electronic open access resources available for use in your course.
+Please see the Open Access Resources tab in this library guide.

 In addition to digital textbooks, you and your students have access to a multitude of electronic resources such as ebooks, journals, magazines, videos and more.
 Please use this library guide to remote resources as a guide to finding alternative electronic materials so that your students will have remote access to course materials you are requesting they read.

 The Library supports online teaching and learning!
 Incorporate Library resources into your online course and provide your students with engaging, high-quality information.